Right Arrow

 Automated SOP compliance monitoring

-Video AI transforms SOP adherence from periodic audits to continuous monitoring.
-The technology automatically detects process deviations, ensuring consistent adherence to procedures across all shifts and locations.
+Video AI shifts SOP adherence from periodic audits to ongoing monitoring.
+The technology automatically detects process deviations, helping verify uniform adherence to procedures across all shifts and locations.
 Compliance reports generated automatically document adherence rates, eliminating the burden of manual documentation.

-For changeover processes specifically, AI assistants can ingest or help create SOPs, track adherence step-by-step, and provide real-time feedback through operator scorecards.
+For changeover processes specifically, AI assistants can ingest or help create SOPs, and provide real-time feedback through operator scorecards.
 This benchmarks performance to standardize the "best shift" and creates evolving, high-performance SOPs from the most efficient production runs.

 Waste identification and elimination